matter-labs/zksync-web-era-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ```

 ::: tip zksync-cli
-- Use the zkSync Era CLI to scaffold a project automatically.
+- You can use the zkSync Era CLI to scaffold a project automatically.
 - Find [more info about the zkSync Era CLI here](../../api/tools/zksync-cli/).
 :::